munificent/craftinginterpreters/book/evaluating-expressions.md

 </aside>

-Now you can start to see how evaluation recursively traverses the tree.
-Note how we can't evaluate the unary operator until after we've evaluated its operand subexpression.
+You can start to see how evaluation recursively traverses the tree.
+We can't evaluate the unary operator itself until after we evaluate its operand subexpression.
 That means our interpreter is doing a **post-order traversal** -- each node evaluates its children before doing its own work.